AlexeyAyaZelenin/bunnylol/readme.md

   - `%s` as a placeholder for the whole search string following the command.
   - `{0}`, `{1}`, ... as placeholders for individual words in the search string.
 - `description`: (optional) A brief description of what the command does.
 This is used in the commands list display.
+- `rules`: (optional) An array of rule objects that define conditions and corresponding URLs.
+Each rule object contains:
+  - `condition`: A string representing a JavaScript expression that evaluates to true or false.
+The expression can use `{0}`, `{1}`, etc. as placeholders for individual words in the search string.
+  - `url`: The URL to be used if the condition evaluates to true.
+- `default`: (optional) A boolean flag indicating if this command should be used as the default command when no other command matches.
+If more than one command is marked as default, the first one found will be used.

 If command is not found or not defined, script will display the list of all available commands.